Per cognitionem visualem. The Visualization of Cognitive and Natural Processes in the Middle Ages

 Astrology & Geomancy: Visual Tools

-Arianna Dalla Costa (Warburg Institute), Lunar Mansions as Celestial Images in the Thirtennth-century De signis Astronomicis
+Arianna Dalla Costa (Warburg Institute), Lunar Mansions as Celestial Images in the Thirteenth-century De signis Astronomicis

 Visio et cognitio